gbagolin/DRL_Mapless_Navigation/README.md

 | ------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------: |
 | <img src="img/Figure12.png" alt="The reward increases as time step increases.
 The avarage max reward is around 50"> | <img src="img/Figure13.png" alt="The avarage max reward of DDQN is around 80 while the avarage max reward of PPO is around 50. "> |

-We investigated further, trying to train the network for 1M steps using the model saved while training PPO for 500k steps.
+We investigated further, trying to train the network for 1M steps.
-Figure 14 shows that the reward increases, with respect to the agent trained with PPO2 for 500k steps.
-However, the agent is still not able to perform well navigating narrow passages.
+Even after 1M steps, the avarage max reward of PPO2 (70), is lower than the avarage max reward of DDQN, (80), which had been trained only for 500k steps.
+We conclude that PPO2 performes worse than DDQN in this environment.

+## Conclusion

+In this project we investigated whether an AI agent trained with DDQN, could perform better the task of navigating in narrow spaces, with respect to the standar navigation stack present in ROS.
+We understood that the navigation stack always reaches the goal, while there is a situation in which the AI agent trained with DDQN is not able to reach goal.
+We found out a case in which the navigation stack fails to navigate in the narrow space.
+However, it reached the goal by wall-following to the wall's edge.
+We also compared DDQN, with PPO2, and we found out that PPO2 performes worse even if trained for more steps.

 | <p align="center">Figure 14</p>                                                                 |
 | ----------------------------------------------------------------------------------------------- |